 While UNC has experienced tremendous success on the court, Tar Heel tennis teams under Coach Paul also excel in the classroom.
-In 2014-15, seven Tar Heels were named to the ACC Academic Honor Roll and Ronnie Schneider earned All-ACC Academic honors for the second year in a row.
+In 2015-16, seven Tar Heels were named to the ACC Academic Honor Roll and Ronnie Schneider earned All-ACC Academic honors for the third year in a row.